jacomyal/sigma.js/README.md

 ###Thanks
 *sigma.js* is mostly inspired by [Gephi](http://gephi.org) and the maps of [Antonin Rohmer](http://antonin.rohmer.free.fr/) from [Linkfluence](http://labs.linkfluence.net) (one nice example [here](http://www.guardian.co.uk/news/datablog/interactive/2011/sep/07/norway-breivik-manifesto-mapped)) - thanks to him also for his wise advices.

-Much thanks also to [Mathieu Jacomy](http://www.medialab.sciences-po.fr/fr/team/mathieu-jacomy/) for having developped the main plugins, and for his help on the API and his experienced advices.
+Much thanks also to [Mathieu Jacomy](http://www.medialab.sciences-po.fr/fr/team/mathieu-jacomy/) for having developed the main plugins, and for his help on the API and his experienced advice.

 ###Want to contribute?
 The `TODO.txt` file at the root of the project contains different ideas of features that would improve *sigma.js*.
 You can also fill an [issue ticket](http://github.com/jacomyal/sigma.js/issues) if you find a bug.